marcospaulo429/Reinforcement-Learning-AKCIT/README.md

-# Reinfocement Learning in AKCIT-UFG
+# Reinforcement Learning in AKCIT-UFG

 ## About the project
 The goal of this project is to develop scientific work for advancement, publication of articles and development of techniques in the area of ​​reinforcement learning.